tritechsc/mcpi-python/README.md

 # mcpi-python

-Minecraft on the Raspberry Pi
+Minecraft Python on the Raspberry Pi
-Python Scripts Created by:
-Julian
-Nathan
-Evan
-Grant

-Kevin Forester

-Brenden

 <hr />
 This repository is for using Minecraft to teach and experiment with coding in Python and Networking.